giriva/simple-performance-load-test-gatling/README.md

 It does following things

-* Performance Test on simple applicaiton using Scala simulation file
+* Performance Test on simple application using Scala simulation file
 * Generate report in HTML